 A public non-traded REIT is somewhat of a hybrid between a publicly-traded REIT and a private REIT.
 They are registered with the SEC, but not traded on the stock exchange.
 Access can be open or restricted and their investment minimums can vary.
 They are usually illiquid and can carry high investment fees, but this is not always the case.

 Online Real Estate Investment Platforms

-Online real estate platforms pool investments are a relatively new strategy.
+Online real estate platforms pooled investments are a relatively new strategy.
 They invest in real estate investment opportunities that would otherwise be difficult to find or out of reach on an individual level.
 Real estate platforms offer investors the ability to invest in individual assets or a diversified portfolio of real estate.
 Some offer access only to debt investments and others offer both debt and equity investments.
 And, some focus on a specific city or region and others invest across the country.
-Many real estate investment platforms carry restrictions such as accreditation requirements and high investment minimums, but not all do.
+Many real estate investment platforms carry restrictions, such as accreditation requirements and high investment minimums, but not all do.

 What are the Tax Consequences of Real Estate Investing?

 Real estate taxes can vary by investor because like other earnings-based taxes, individual considerations are taken into account.
 Determining how much taxes are owed and when they are taxed can vary for each investor.
 Several factors, including investment vehicle, holding vehicle, work income among other factors are taken into consideration.

 It’s not hard to see how taxation can become very complicated very quickly.
 But when done well, some real estate investments can offer substantial tax savings.
 If you need help navigating your options, you should speak with your financial adviser.